navining/gocpp/README.md

 # Go C++
 C++ basics improvement, object-oriented paradigm and advanced programming techniques, along with classic interview questions and practical problem-solving examples.

+Relevant code is on [Github](https://github.com/navining/gocpp).
+Please give me a star if you benifit from it!

 :grinning: These notes are for：
 1. People who have already learned C and want to learn C++
 2. People who already know C++ and want to learn in depth